Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Method

 where $\Theta_{HCL}=\{\mathbf{H}, \mathbf{G}\}$.
-Here the term $\lambda_k$ aims to control the influence of the k-th type of behavior on the joint training, since the importance of each behavior type may vary for the problems of different domains and scales.
-We directly optimize $\Theta_{CF}$ and $\Theta_{HCL}$ jointly.
-Note that joint optimization in related problems have been validated for convergence in the similar problems empirically \cite{li2020symmetric, ma2020probabilistic, ma2021knowledge}.
-We also attempt the alternating minimization for $\Theta_{CF}$ and $\Theta_{HCL}$ but find worse convergence results for the lack of stability.
-Furthermore, we normalize all user embeddings and item embeddings to be constrained within the Euclidean ball, mitigating the issue of 'curse of dimensionality' \cite{li2020symmetric,park2018collaborative,tay2018latent}.
+Here the term $\lambda_k$ aims to adjust the effect of the $k$-th type of behavior on MTL, since the significance of each behavior type could be diverse for the problems in different domains. \R{We optimize $\Theta_{CF}$ and $\Theta_{HCL}$ in a parallel fashion.
+This joint optimization in related problems has been validated for convergence empirically~\cite{li2020symmetric, ma2020probabilistic,argo}.
+In formulation,

+where $t$ stands for the $t$-th iteration, and $lr$ denotes the learning rate.
+We also validate the empirical convergences of our optimization strategy in Sec. \ref{sec:eff}.} Furthermore, we normalize all user embeddings and item embeddings to be constrained within the Euclidean ball, mitigating the challenge of `curse of dimensionality' \cite{li2020symmetric,park2018collaborative,tay2018latent}. \R{If there are definite cascading relationships between behaviors, we can add the constraint that the upper threshold for the latter behavior is always above that of the former behavior.
+In formulation, we have $S_{uv}^{(k+1)} \geq S_{uv}^{(k)}$ where behavior $k$ always happens before $k+1$.
+To achieve this, we enforce both $\bm{H}$ and $\bm{G}$ to satisfy $\bm{H}_{uv}^{(k+1)}\geq \bm{H}_{uv}^{(k)}$ and $\bm{G}_{uv}^{(k+1)}\geq \bm{G}_{uv}^{(k)}$ by adding a non-negative matrix on $\bm{H}_{uv}^{(k)}$ ($\bm{G}_{uv}^{(k)}$) to obtain $\bm{H}_{uv}^{(k+1)}$ ($\bm{H}_{uv}^{(k)}$).}

-We additionally enforce that $\sum_{k=1}^K \lambda_k =1$ for convenience.
-Here the final target prediction score is calculated by $\hat{R}_{uv}/(H_{uK}G_{vK})$ in our CHCF framework.
-The whole learning procedure is summarized in Algorithm \ref{alg1}.
+We additionally enforce that $\sum_{k=1}^K \lambda_k =1$ for convenience. {As for inference, we need to compare the user's preference score $\hat{R}_{uv}$ with both the personalized upper threshold and the lower threshold for the target behavior.
+Note that the upper threshold is proportional to the lower threshold and thus the results are the same for both thresholds.
+Hence, the final target prediction score is calculated by $\hat{R}_{uv}/(H_{uK}G_{vK})$ in our CHCF framework.} The whole learning procedure is summarized in Algorithm \ref{alg1}, respectively.